 How do Interfaith Outreach and the community help our neighbors with food?

-On average, 4,500 individuals need our food shelf to stretch their budgets and prevent hunger.
-Thanks to community support last year, 944,450 pounds of food and household goods were distributed to meet the emergency and ongoing needs of families, kids, seniors and those with disabilities to make their budgets work.
+Last year, 4,132 individuals needed our food shelf to stretch their budgets and prevent hunger.
+Thanks to community support last year, 1,004,344, pounds of food and household goods were distributed to meet the emergency and ongoing needs of families, kids, seniors and those with disabilities to make their budgets work.
 Program participants can receive the equivalent of $40 of food and essential household items per family member In the last 10 years, Interfaith Outreach has increased the amount of food and goods it has distributed to struggling families by 19%.